Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintB/us008/04.tests-and-implementation/Readme.md

-# US008 - Create a Task
+# US008 - As an FM, I want to list the vehicles needing the check-up

 ## 4. Tests